AdobeDocs/campaign-classic.en/help/delivery/using/managing-subscriptions.md

 email deliveries must contain an unsubscription link, by law.
 Recipients can click this link to update their profile and be excluded from the targets of future deliveries.

 The default unsubscription link is inserted via the last button in the toolbar of the content editor provided in the delivery wizard (see [About personalization](../../delivery/using/about-personalization.md)).
-When the recipient clicks this link, the profile is added to the block list (opt-out), meaning that this recipient will no longer be targeted by any delivery action.
+When the recipient clicks this link, the profile is denylisted (opt-out), meaning that this recipient will no longer be targeted by any delivery action.

 Recipients can, however, choose to unsubscribe from a service without unsubscribing from all services.
 To allow this, you can use a web form (refer to [this section](../../web/using/adding-fields-to-a-web-form.md#subscription-checkboxes)) or insert a personalized unsubscription link (see [Personalization blocks](../../delivery/using/personalization-blocks.md)).